Display the value and documentation of variable var

 Change the value of variable var to value.

-To examine the value of a single variable, use C-h v
+To examine the value of a variable, use C-h v

-minibuffer, with completion.
-It displays both the value and the
+minibuffer, with completion, and displays both the value and the

 documentation of the variable.
 For example,